A Guide for Creatives

 Wouldn’t it be amazing if we could somehow make our brains only think happy thoughts?
 Over the years, I met really optimistic people and wondered how they could be so positive.
 I assumed their brains were just wired to exclude negativity.
 As I’ve gotten older, I realized positive thoughts are a choice, and believing in yourself is a choice.
 It’s not that I needed a different brain.
 I needed to train and control the one I have.

 Your thoughts are actions.
 Thinking positive or negative thoughts can be the same as taking a walk or eating an apple.
 Your thoughts are mental actions and your brain is a muscle that can be strengthened.
-Positive thoughts are a behavior and you have a choice in how you think.
+Thinking positive thoughts is a behavior and you have a choice to work at it or not.
 I’m not saying it’s easy.
-I’m saying you can gain control of your mind, but it takes discipline.
+It takes discipline.
+Taming your internal critic means taming your own thoughts.

 2. Understand that success doesn’t make your inner critic disappear.